The Way to Avoid Being a Slave to Sin

 By Christopher, Philippines

-Then one evening in spring 2016, my wife asked me, “Christopher, I’ve noticed you’ve been very troubled recently.
-What is on your mind?”
-After hearing my wife ask this, I told her what was troubling me, “I’ve been wondering these last few years why I cannot break free from living in sin despite being a pastor and having believed in the Lord for many years.
-I cannot touch the Lord now.
-It is as if the Lord has forsaken me.
-Although I preach everywhere, as soon as I have free time, especially in the dead of night, I always feel a kind of emptiness and anxiety and this feeling just gets stronger and stronger.
-I think about how I have believed in the Lord for many years and how I have read the Bible a great deal and often resolved to bear the cross and conquer myself, but yet I am always bound by sins and am capable of telling lies in order to protect my own interests and face and fail to live up to ‘And in their mouth was found no guile’ (Revelation 14:5).
-When facing tribulations and refinement, although I know I have the Lord’s consent, I still cannot stop myself from complaining to the Lord and misunderstanding Him and I am completely unable to willingly deny myself.
-I am afraid that when the Lord comes, I will not be able to enter the kingdom of heaven because of living in sin like this!”
+Then one evening in spring 2016, my wife asked me, “Christopher, I’ve noticed you’ve been really troubled recently.
+What’s on your mind?”
+I told her what was troubling me, “I’ve been wondering these last few years why I can’t break free from living in sin despite being a pastor and having believed in the Lord for many years.
+I’m no longer able to feel the Lord—it’s as if He has forsaken me.
+Even though I go all over the place to preach, as soon as I have a moment to myself, especially in the dead of night, I always feel a kind of emptiness and anxiety, and this feeling is just growing.
+I think about how I’ve believed in the Lord all these years, I’ve read the Bible so much, I’ve listened to so many of the Lord’s sermons, and I’ve often resolved to bear the cross and conquer myself, but I’m always bound by sin.
+I’m capable of telling lies to protect my own interests and face, and I fail to live up to ‘And in their mouth was found no guile’ (Revelation 14:5).
+When facing hardships and refinement, although I know these happen with the Lord’s consent, I still cannot stop myself from complaining about the Lord and misunderstanding Him.
+I utterly fail at willing self-renunciation.
+I’m afraid that, living in sin this way, when the Lord comes, I won’t be able to enter the kingdom of heaven!”

-Upon hearing this, my wife said, “Christopher, how can you think like this?
+Hearing this, my wife said, “Christopher, how can you think like this?
 You must have faith; you are a pastor!
-Although we live in sin and have not broken free from the binds of sin, the Bible says, ‘That if you shall confess with your mouth the, and shall believe in your heart that God has raised him from the dead, you shall be saved’ (Romans 10:9), ‘For whoever shall call on the name of the Lord shall be saved’ (Romans 10:13).
-As long as we persist in reading the Bible, meeting, and praying for the Lord, and bear the cross and always follow until the second coming of the Lord, we shall be able to enter the kingdom of heaven and receive the Lord’s blessing.”
+Although we live in sin and have not broken free from the binds of sin, the Bible says, ‘That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved’ (Romans 10:9).
+‘For whoever shall call on the name of the Lord shall be saved’ (Romans 10:13).
+As long as we keep reading the Bible, attending gatherings, praying to the Lord, and we bear the cross, unerringly following Him until the second coming of the Lord, we’ll be able to enter the kingdom of heaven and receive the Lord’s blessing.”

-My wife thought for a moment and said, “What you are saying makes sense.
+My wife thought for a moment and said, “What you’re saying makes sense.
 The Lord is holy and we are still sinful.
-We are not worthy of God’s kingdom.
-It’s just that … I suddenly remember … didn’t Pastor Liu invite a Korean Pastor Kim for?
-How about this time we seek on this issue?”
-I said: “Well, that’s OK too.
+We are not worthy of entering God’s kingdom.
+It’s just that … I suddenly remembered … didn’t Pastor Liu invite a Korean Pastor Kim to the church?
+How about we do some seeking on this issue?”
+I said: “Yeah, that’s a good idea.
 The Lord Jesus said: ‘Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you’ (Matthew 7:7).
-As long as we seek, I believe that the Lord shall lead us.
-As a pastor, I must consider the lives of our brothers and sisters.
-I must not muddle-headedly or I shall put brothers and sisters in a quandary and also entrap myself.
-So let’s wait until the Korean Pastor Kim arrives and then seek from him regarding this issue.”
+As long as we seek, I believe that the Lord will lead us.
+As a pastor, I have to consider the lives of our brothers and sisters.
+If I’m cavalier in my faith, I’ll be doing them as well as myself a disservice.
+Let’s wait until Pastor Kim comes and then seek from him on this issue.”

-Because I wanted to seek Pastor Kim, I wanted to know a little about Pastor Kim’s background.
-So I searched for the Korean Church on the Internet.
+Since I was planning to seek out Pastor Kim, I wanted to know a little about his background.
+I went online to search for the Korean church he was with.
 On the pages that popped up, I saw the website https://www.holyspiritspeaks.org.
-I opened the website and some words on it drew me in: “Man received much grace, such as the peace and happiness of the flesh, the faith of one member bringing blessing on an entire family, the healing of sickness, and so on.
-The rest were the of man and his godly appearance; if man could live on the basis of these, he was considered an acceptable believer.
+Opening it, these words drew me in: “Man received much grace, such as the peace and happiness of the flesh, the faith of one member bringing blessing on an entire family, the healing of sickness, and so on.
+The rest were the good deeds of man and his godly appearance; if man could live on the basis of these, he was considered an acceptable believer.
 Only believers of this kind could enter heaven after death, which means that they were saved.
 But, in their lifetime, these people did not understand at all the way of life.
 All they did was to commit sins and then confess their sins in a constant cycle without making any path toward changing their disposition: Such was the condition of man in the Age of Grace.
 Has man received complete salvation?
 No!” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
-These words were so good that I couldn’t help continuing to read onward: “Therefore, after that stage of work was finished, there still remained the work of judgment and chastisement.
+These were so well put that I absolutely had to keep reading: “Therefore, after that stage of work was finished, there still remained the work of judgment and chastisement.
 This stage is to make man pure by means of the word and thereby give him a path to follow.
 This stage would not be fruitful or meaningful if it continued with the casting out of demons, for it would fail to extirpate man’s sinful nature, and man would come to a standstill at the forgiveness of his sins.
 Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
 But the corrupt disposition of man still remaining within him, man can still sin and resist God, and God has not gained mankind.
 That is why in this stage of work God uses the word to expose the corrupt disposition of man, causing him to practice in accordance with the right path.
 This stage is more meaningful than the previous one, as well as more fruitful, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a much more thorough stage of work” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
-Reading this, I was extremely excited.
-Although I could not completely understand these words and some words even puzzled me, they gave me hope.
-I felt that here I could find a way to purify and change myself.
-I thanked God from the bottom of my heart for listening to my .
-I read some of the content again and felt that the words were so well written that they watered and shepherded my thirsty soul.
-When I saw it written on the website: “If you can’t find the Hotline in your country or region, please leave us a message and we will contact you as soon as possible,” I quickly looked, but there was no Philippines Gospel Hotline and so I immediately left a message and did not hesitate to write down my contact number and email address.
+Reading this was incredibly exciting for me.
+Although I couldn’t entirely understand it and some of it was even puzzling for me, these words allowed me to see some hope.
+I felt that within this I could find a path to purify and change myself.
+I thanked God from the bottom of my heart for hearing my prayer.
+As I went on reading, I felt that these really were wonderful words that watered and shepherded my thirsty soul.
+I saw this on the website: “If you can’t find the Gospel Hotline in your country or region, please leave us a message and we will contact you as soon as possible.”
+I took a quick look and didn’t see a hotline for the Philippines, so I immediately left a message, and wrote down my contact number and email address with no hesitation.

 Sister Liu replied, “Thanks be to God!
 Let’s fellowship together and let God guide us.
 Let’s first take a look at what ‘being saved’ means here.
-In the latter period of the Age of Law, people had all shunned God and lost their respect for God.
-They became more and more sinful and went so far as to offer up blind, lame and diseased cattle, sheep and pigeons for sacrifice.
-People of that age no longer upheld the law and they were all in danger of being condemned to death for breaking the law.
-Under such circumstances, in order to save people under the law from certain death, God personally was incarnated and undertook the work of redemption and was in the end crucified to redeem the whole of mankind from sin.
-Man was forgiven his sins because he believed in the Lord Jesus and was thus eligible to come before God and pray to God and enjoy the blessings of God’s grace.
+In the latter period of the Age of Law, people had all grown far from God and no longer had God-fearing hearts.
+They had become more and more sinful and went so far as to offer up blind, lame and diseased livestock and birds as sacrifices.
+The people of that time no longer upheld the law and they were all in danger of being condemned to death for violating the law.
+Given the situation, in order to save those living under the law from certain death, God Himself became flesh and undertook the work of redemption, and was ultimately crucified to redeem the whole of mankind from sin.
+People could be forgiven of their sins by believing in the Lord Jesus, thus becoming qualified to come before God in prayer and enjoy the blessings of God’s grace.
 This is the true meaning of ‘being saved’ in the Age of Grace.
-In other words, ‘being saved’ is merely a forgiveness of man’s sins.
-That is, God does not regard people as being sinful, although this does not mean that people themselves do not have sins.
-Therefore, being saved does not mean that we are completely purified and saved.
+In other words, ‘being saved’ is nothing more than a person’s sins being forgiven.
+That is, God doesn’t regard people as being tainted by sin anymore, but that doesn’t mean that they’re not inherently sinful.
+Therefore, being saved does not mean that we are completely purified and have attained complete salvation.
 If we want to be purified, we have to acceptwork of the last days.”